David Haig (biologist)

 David Addison Haig (born 28 June 1958) is an Australian evolutionary biologist, geneticist, and professor in Harvard University's Department of Organismic and Evolutionary Biology.
-He is interested in intragenomic conflict, genomic imprinting and parent–offspring conflict, and wrote the book Genomic Imprinting and Kinship.
+He is interested in intragenomic conflict, genomic imprinting, and parent–offspring conflict, and he wrote the book Genomic Imprinting and Kinship.
 His major contribution to the field of evolutionary theory is the kinship theory of genomic imprinting.

+The foreword of his 2020 book From Darwin to Derrida: Selfish Genes, Social Selves, and the Meanings of Life was written by Dan Dennett.

+Haig was appointed an Officer of the Order of Australia in the 2026 King's Birthday Honours in recognition of "distinguished service to international academic relations, to tertiary education, and to organismic and evolutionary biology".